in-toto/attestation/spec/v1/bundle.md

 **NOTE**: The Bundle is not authenticated as a whole.
 Instead each individual attestation is authenticated using signature formats like [DSSE].
-As such, an attacker might be able to _delete_ an attestation without being detected.
+As such, an attacker might be able to delete valid attestations, replay obsolete attestations, and/or inject invalid or irrelevant attestations in a Bundle without being detected.

+Our Bundle specification aims to reduce the risks of such attacks.
-Predicates that follow [the monotonic principle] should not have any issues with this behavior.
+In addition, predicates that follow the [monotonic principle] should not have any issues with delettion attacks.

 ## Data structure

 Attestation Bundles use [JSON Lines] to store multiple attestations.

--   Each attestation within a Bundle MAY have a different signing key, `_type`, `subject`, and/or `predicateType`.
+-   Each attestation within a Bundle MAY have different signing keys, `_type`, `subject`, and/or `predicateType`.
 -   Each line within a Bundle SHOULD be an [Envelope].
--   Each [Envelope] within a Bundle MAY use a different signature format, but it MUST fit on a single JSON line.
--   Consumers MUST ignore unrecognized lines.
+Consumers MUST ignore unrecognized lines.
 -   Consumers MUST ignore attestations with unrecognized keys, types, subjects, or predicates.
 -   Processing of a Bundle MUST NOT depend on the order of the attestations.